Tips to Create Beautiful Pinterest Designs That Drive Traffic!

 With the above example, the CTR is 68%.
 This is a great click-through rate, but of course, I am always testing different tactics from this page to keep increasing it!

 It’s also important to look at your Pinterest metrics every month so you can see what’s performing over time.
 This is a great way to keep track of the traffic Pinterest is driving to your website.

 *To begin tracking your Pinterest metrics, download these FREE printable Pinterest metrics & optimization worksheets…

 A final note.
 Designing High Performing Pinterest Pins

-The above tips I have provided once implemented will give you more control on how your pins are performing.
+The above tips I have provided once implemented will give you more control over how your pins are performing.
 It might seem like a lot but once you start using these tips it will become second nature.

 Also, know that how a pin performs is down to consumer interest.

 If your topic is really niche, it may have a lower impression count, but really high link clicks or repins.
-Or you might have a really popular topic that has high impressions and a lower click thru rate.
+Or you might have a really popular topic that has high impressions and a lower click-thru rate.
 This is down to stiffer competition.

 By understanding what works for your pins and how they perform will enable you to understand trends and will ultimately help you improve performance over time.

 Leave it in the comments below!